chhantyal/azure-eventhub-python/README.md

 However, there is no official Python client which uses AMQP protocol.
 It also doesn't work with Qpid Proton Python.

-That's why I am using Java client to send messages EventHub from Python :)
+That's why I am using Java client to send messages to EventHub from Python :)

 It uses [PyJNIus](https://github.com/kivy/pyjnius) to call Java.